-SECTION C - Information to be submitted by providers of high-risk AI systems inaccordance with Article 51(1a)
+Section C - Information to be submitted by deployers of high-risk AI systems in accordance with

+Article 49(3)

-The following information shall be provided and thereafter kept up to date with regard to AI systems to be registered in accordance with Article 51(1a).
+The following information shall be provided and thereafter kept up to date with regard to highrisk AI systems to be registered in accordance with Article 49:

-- 1. Name, address and contact details of the provider; - 1.
-Where submission of information is carried out by another person on behalf of the provider, the name, address and contact details of that person;
+- 1. The name, address and contact details of the deployer; - 2.
+The name, address and contact details of the person submitting information on behalf of the deployer;